rkgallaway/module-7/curriculum/class-32/lab/README.md

   - This should be given in the form of a new component, perhaps linked to from the main navigation
   - *Hint: Use Browser Router to create the page/route/component for this*
   - Once settings are updated, render the updated settings to the right of the "form".
 Consider using `Grid`, `Card`, and `When` components.
-- Save the users choices in Local Storage
+- Save the user preferences in Local Storage
 - Retrieve their preferences from Local Storage and apply them to the application on startup

 #### ToDo Comp